-Hello newborn, hello newbie parent.
-During the first month, everything is new for both the baby and you.
-The baby is trying to figure out how life works, and you how parenting life works.
+Hello newborn and hello newbie parent.
+During the first month, everything is new for both you and the baby.
+The baby is trying to figure out how life works and you how parenting life works.
 However, one thing is for sure.
 Your baby already knows that they can rely on you – and that you’re the most important person in the world.

 The big hobby: Cuddle and snuggle!

-Your baby wants to be close to you, and to be carried skin-to-skin makes the baby feel safe and secure.
-After two or three weeks, you can usually feel that your baby is adjusting his or her posture and position to you.
+Your baby wants to be close to you and being carried skin-to-skin makes the baby feel safe and secure.
+After two or three weeks, you can usually feel that your baby is adjusting their posture and position towards you.

 The moves and grooves: Random, jerky and uncontrolled

-A newborn might seem a clumsy at first.
+A newborn may seem clumsy at first.
 But who wouldn’t be after nine months in the womb?
-The first major focus for the baby is to understand what happens in the closest distance.
+The first major focus for the baby is to understand what’s happening at close distance.
 During the first month, your baby can only focus on objects that are 20-30 centimeters away.
-Sort of like a fish eye perspective.
+Sort of like have a fish eye lens.